Pix3ltools-lab/pix3lforge/CONTRIBUTING.md

-# Contributing to PixelForge
+# Contributing to Pix3lForge

-Thank you for your interest in contributing to PixelForge!
+Thank you for your interest in contributing to Pix3lForge!
 This document provides guidelines for contributing to the project.

 ## 🎯 How Can I Contribute?